elvenite/advanced-webform/README.md

 * Better documentation inside code, PHPDoc style
 * Describe item fields vs app fields
 * Explain field name prefix
+* Unit tests
+* Support for Podio PHP Library upcoming version 4
+* Handle file upload errors
 * Documentation section gh-pages for more extended documentation
     * decorators
     * how to do validation, pre-save checks etc

+# Author
+Podio Advanced Form is created and maintained by Carl-Fredrik Herö.
+Carl-Fredrik is a Web Architect at [Elvenite](http://elvenite.com/) where he help organizations to setup and optimize their Podio work flow.
+Elvenite is a Podio Preferred Partner located in Sweden.